christiancopic/ECE_372_lab_4/README.md

 this is Megan

-We need files
+We need files \n
--Main
+Main
   - State Machine

--PWM
+PWM
--ADC
+ADC
--Button
+Button
--Timers
+Timers
--Potentiometer?
+Potentiometer?